nchan22/professional-readme-generator/README.md

 ### What is Needed to Run File:
 * Node.js

-* To Run File Instructions:
+#### To Run File Instructions:
-* Open terminal to your file directory
+* Open your terminal/gitbash shell and change directory to your file location
-* Install the inquirer NPM by running     **NPM i inquirer**
+* Install the inquirer NPM by running     **NPM i inquirer**  in the terminal/gitbash shell
 * Run    **Node index.js**
 * Answer the questions that appear in your terminal
 * Open the README file that has been created